Philippines: Families of war on drugs victims welcome ICC probe | DW | 21.06.2021

 Government figures estimate that more than 6,000 people have been killed in police operations.
 Human rights organizations have said that the actual number is much higher as many families did not file cases out of fear.

 "This isn't just the fight of those families who filed cases.
-This is the fight of all those families who lost someone they loved in this drug war — especially those whose deaths were undocumented," said Bautista.
+This is the fight of all those families who lost someone they loved in this drug war — especially those whose deaths were undocumented," Bautista said.

 Last May, the Department of Justice announced that it would investigate the criminal liability of police involved in 61 cases of drug war operations.